Humza Yousaf: SNP infighting on equal marriage and gender rights ‘frustrating’

 "Kate Forbes, Humza Yousaf and Ash Regan are vying with each other to see who can throw the most red meat to party members on independence.

-On independence, Yousaf has said the “political obstacles” to Scottish independence will disappear if there is a sustained majority.
+Mr Yousaf said the “political obstacles” to Scottish independence would disappear if there was a sustained majority.

 He told Sky’s Sophy Ridge show: “If we build a sustained majority for independence, not where some polls are 51 per cent, some at 49 per cent, but a sustained majority for independence, then those political obstacles will disappear.